 - Representing Victoria, and Australia at International Student Leadership conferences and seminars;

 - Involvement in a range of presentations at a local community and regional level including service clubs and education forums.

 In addition, the Rural Youth Ambassadors have also been involved in the establishment of a small number of initiatives aimed at addressing some of the challenges they have identified as part of their deliberations.
 For example:

 - Rural and Urban Partnerships.

-The following is a brief outline of the deliberations undertaken by each of the Rural Youth Ambassador groups.
+The following is a brief snapshot of the deliberations undertaken by some of our ambassador cohorts.

 Rural Youth Ambassadors 2011: